Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Introduction

-It seems natural to store the PDFs in a 4-D array with an additional flag field, which is used to distinguish fluid and solid nodes.
+It seems natural to store the PDFs in a 4-D array, and use an additional Boolean array to distinguish fluid nodes from obstacle nodes.
 This is known as the \textit{marker-and-cell} approach.
 However, LBM simulations of domains with a large fraction of solid nodes can benefit from a \textit{sparse representation} of the domain~\cite{schulz-2001, pan-2004, wang-2005, bernaschi-2008, vidal-2010, zudrop-2012}, where only the fluid nodes are kept in a 1-D vector.
 Indirect accesses to PDFs of neighboring nodes are then required and accomplished through an adjacency list (IDX), which represents the topological connections of the nodes.
 ILBDC uses such a sparse representation.

-For updating one node, optimized implementations read one PDF from each of the $19$ surrounding neighbors (streaming step), compute updated values (collision step), and write the results to the PDFs of the local node.
+For updating one node, optimized implementations read one PDF from each of the $18$ surrounding neighbors and the local node (streaming step), compute updated values (collision step), and write the results to the PDFs of the local node.
 This is known as the \textit{pull} scheme~\cite{wellein-2006}.
-It is implemented in the ILBDC code together with a \textit{structure-of-arrays} (SoA) data layout where all PDFs of a direction are stored consecutively in memory before the next direction follows.
+It is implemented in the ILBDC code together with a \textit{structure-of-arrays} (SoA) data layout where all PDFs of a direction are stored consecutively in memory before the next direction follows: \verb.f(i,j,k,PDF)..